 Early predictions of outcomes

-In general, healthy eating habits, weight loss, and activity modifications may be necessary to help patients with foot pain.
+In general, healthy eating habits, weight loss, and activity modifications may be beneficial.
 In patients with anterior tarsal tunnel syndrome, tight fitting shoes should be avoided.
-In runners with lateral or medial plantar neuropathy, or ankle instability due to ligamentous laxity, a decrease in running may be necessary.
+For those with lateral or medial plantar neuropathy, or ankle instability due to ligamentous laxity, a decrease in activity may be necessary.
 Focus should also be placed on avoidance or control of peripheral neuropathy risk factors.

 Social role and social support system